ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

     ```
     {: pre}
     It returns message like `service "hello-world-service" exposed`.

+Repeat the above steps to deploy the image and the application to the other region like `US South`.

+**Notes:**Remember to switch CLI for target cluster and login correspoding container registry in other region accordingly.

+For now, the applications are deployed within different clusters across multiple regions, e.g. `United Kindom` and `US South`.

 ## Create Instance of IBM Cloud Internet Services and register the custom domain
 {: #create_cis_instance}